TaokyleYT/TaoCTF/README.md

 **All materials related and/or showed one's irl identity have been permitted to be used here and published publically (through here)**

 The original copy is stored in a hard drive, designed for a serverless CTF. **Therefore to submit the flag, please run `VerifyFlag.py`**\
-And yes since this is being run locally, there is no web exploitations and no PWNs
+And yes since this is being run locally, there is no web exploitations and no PWNs, as they usually requires you to access a flag file on the servers, and there is no servers here, just your own machine.

 This shit is created within 3 days, please be aware of the low quality CTFs